← Back to research

 Executive Summary

-Conductor is a Mac desktop application for running multiple Claude Code and Codex agents in parallel.
+Conductor is a Mac desktop application for running multiple Claude Code, Codex, and Cursor agents in parallel.[1]
 Using git worktrees for isolation, it enables concurrent agent work without merge conflicts.
-The app targets individual Mac developers who want parallelism without cloud dependencies, using their existing model subscriptions.
+The app targets Mac developers who want parallelism without cloud dependencies, using their existing model subscriptions.
+Once an indie-looking side project, Conductor is now a venture-backed company: a YC Summer 2024 startup founded by Charlie Holtz and Jackson de Campos that announced a $22M Series A from Spark and Matrix in 2026.[2][3]

 AttributeValue